Gonville and Caius College, Cambridge: Old Courts

 The first buildings erected on the college's current site date from 1353 when Bateman built Gonville Court.
 The college chapel was added in 1393 with the Old Hall (used until recently as a library); Master's Lodge followed in the next half century.
 Most of the stone used to build the college came from Ramsey Abbey near Ramsey, Cambridgeshire.
 Gonville and Caius has the oldest purpose-built college chapel in continuous use in either Oxford or Cambridge.
 The chapel is situated centrally within the college, reflecting the college's religious foundation.

+On the re-foundation by Caius, the college was expanded and updated.
+In 1565, the building of Caius Court began, and Caius planted an avenue of trees in what is now known as Tree Court.

+Caius was also responsible for building the college's three gates, symbolising the path of academic life: